 (9) If information referred to in subclause (7) is not included in an account issued to a resident of the relevant premises, the supplier must inform the resident how to gain access to the information.

+[Clause 6 amended in Gazette 8 May 2009 p.
+1498-9.]

 7. Exemptions for supply to Aboriginal communities

 (1) In this clause —